stsaz/fcom/v1/README.md

 		make install
 		cd ../..

+		cd ffpack
+		make -Rr -j8
+		make install
+		cd ..

 4. Build fcom:

 		cd fcom
 		make -Rr -j8

-`fcom-1` is the installation directory.
+`fcom-1` is the app directory.
 Now you may move it anywhere you want (see section "Install on Linux").

 ## License